diabolo/vim-config/README.md

 #   Vim Files

-To use this configuration you need to
+To use this configuration you need

+1. Have a working ruby
+1. Have vim installed with ruby support

+Then you need to

 1. Back up existing vim files
 1. Checkout this repository to ~/.vim